AnmolSirola/First_Flight-1-PasswordStore/audit-data/report.md

 # About Anmol

-I am a junior secruity reseacher, I was a full-stack web3 developer I have contributed to many open source programs and rojects and I have also won several hackkathons, Now I have taken the initiative to secure the web3 space
+I am a junior security researcher with a background in full-stack web3 development, I've had the privilege of contributing to numerous web3 open-source projects and achieving success in several hackathons.
+My journey has fueled a deep passion for securing the web3 space.
+I am committed to advancing security practices and developing robust solutions that protect the integrity and privacy of blockchain applications.
+My goal is to leverage my skills and experiences to enhance the security of the web3 ecosystem and contribute to a safer digital world.

 # Disclaimer